-If your adolescent child, family member, friend, or student were considering suicide, would you recognize the warning signs?
+Do you have a teen child, family member, friend, or student?
+If they were thinking about suicide, would you know the warning signs?
 If so, what would you do?

-Social demands to find acceptance among peers, to be attractive, or to date
+The desire to be accepted by peers, to be attractive, and to date

 struggling.
-But most do not make a suicide attempt or gesture.
-However, when the pressure seems too great, a teen may feel an overwhelming sense of helplessness, which can lead to serious thoughts of suicide.
+But most teens do not show signs of suicide or make a suicide attempt.
+However, sometimes the pressure is too much.
+The teen feels overwhelmed and helpless.
+This can lead to serious thoughts of suicide.

-How do you know when a teen is really in need of help?
+How do you know when a teen needs help?

 Recent death of a loved one